-N.D.
-Underwriting Syndicates
+N. Underwriting Syndicates

 When a negotiated sale is deemed in the best interest of the City, underwriters shall be selected from a procurement process designed to yield the most qualified and experienced firms for the transaction.
-The City may also utilize another municipality's procurement process when deemed necessary.
 City staff will recommend the structure of underwriting syndicates, which will be effective for the type and amount of debt being issued.
 The City will consider its M/WBE goals in structuring syndicates.

 The Fort Worth City Council is responsible for legislation, policy formulation, and overall direction setting of the government.
 This includes the approval of financial policies which establish and direct the operations of the City of Fort Worth.
-The City Manager and Assistant City Managers are responsible for carrying out the policy directives of the City Council and managing the day-today operations of the executive departments, including the Department of Financial Management Services.
+The City Manager and Assistant City Managers are responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Department of Financial Management Services.
 This policy shall be administered on behalf of the City Manager and Assistant City Managers by the Chief Financial Officer/Director of Finance.

-As a municipal government, the City issues both tax-exempt and taxable securities in the form of tax notes, certificates of obligations, general obligation-purpose bonds, public property finance contractual obligations and revenue bonds in support of the City's Vision to be the most livable and best managed city in the county.
+As a municipal government, the City issues both tax-exempt and taxable securities in the form of tax notes, certificates of obligations, general obligation bonds, and revenue bonds in support of the City's Vision to be the most livable and best managed city in the county.
 The proceeds from these debt transactions are utilized to fund the City's comprehensive Capital Improvement Program for multiple sectors of our operation.
 It is considered best practice for the City, as part of the issuance of tax-exempt obligations, to adopt written procedures outlining how the City will maintain compliance with federal guidelines.
-The current version of such procedures was adopted on July 24, 2012, as Exhibit C - Written Procedures Relating to Continuing Compliance with Federal Tax Covenants to the City's Water and Sewer Revenue Refunding Bonds, Series 2012 (Ordinance No. 201301-07-2012).
+The current version of such procedures was adopted on July 24, 2012, as Exhibit C-Written Procedures Relating to Continuing Compliance with Federal Tax Covenants to the City's Vater and Sewer Revenue Refunding Bonds, Series 2012 (Ordinance No. 201301-07- 2012).
 This policy is intended to supplement such Written Procedures, as the same may be updated from time to time by action of the City Council.